seqan/seqan3/doc/howto/write_an_alphabet/index.md

 A brief summary of the concepts used in this HowTo:
-- seqan3::Semialphabet requires your type to have a numerical representation (rank), as well as an alphabet size member and comparison operators.
+- seqan3::Semialphabet requires your type to have a numerical representation (rank), as well as an alphabet size and comparison operators.
-- seqan3::WritableSemialphabet additionally allows to assign a numerical value to an object of your Semialphabet.
+- seqan3::WritableSemialphabet additionally requires being able to change the value of the object via the rank representation.
-- seqan3::Alphabet requires your type to produce a visual representation, which is usually a certain character that can be printed as part of a sequence.
-An Alphabet must also model seqan3::Semialphabet.
+- seqan3::Alphabet requires that your type has a visual representation in addition to the numerical representation.
+  Usually this is a character type like char.
-- seqan3::WritableAlphabet additionally allows to assign the visual representation to an object of your Alphabet.
+- seqan3::WritableAlphabet additionally requires being able to change the value of the object via the char representation.

 # Step by step: Create your own alphabet